temp151-code/Semer-MSA/README.md

 Speaking-rate proxy (rate_proxy_peaks_per_sec)	4.41176 / 4.96036	4.01203 / 4.77313
 Duration (duration_sec)	2.35 / 4.2478	8.27 / 12.27

+## LLM-based Audio Description

+The following prompt is used for the audio modality to generate acoustic prosody descriptions from the extracted audio features.

+No emotion labels, annotations, or transcript content are provided to the LLM during audio description generation.

+### Model Configuration
+- Model: GPT-4o-mini
+- Temperature: 0.2
+- Max tokens: 320
+- Seed: 42

+Due to potential differences in seed handling and minor variations across execution environments, the generated content may differ slightly across runs.

 ## Data Availability

 We have shared the processed and extracted data on Baidu Netdisk under the name DATA-for-Semer-MSA.